-Department of Health's (DOH) approved our application through the Drinking Water State Revolving Fund (DWSRF) fund for the Manganese Removal Treatment project.
-The design for the this project will be completed in the fall of 2024.
-The PUD will go out bid late 2024 or early 2025.
+The design for iron and manganese removal treatment was completed and submitted to DOH for review at the end of the year.
+Once DOH has approved the design, the project will go out to bid mid 2025.
 The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https://fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
 This is an interactive map.
 Health Effects of Contaminates Nitrates: As a precaution we always notify physicians and health care providers in the area if there is ever a higher than normal level of nitrates in the water supply.
 Infants below the age of six months who drink water containing nitrate in excess of the MCL could become seriously ill and, if untreated, may die.
 Symptoms include shortness of breath and "blue baby" syndrome.
 Nitrate levels may rise quickly for short periods of time because of rain fall or agricultural activity.
 If you are caring for an infant, you should ask for advice from your health care provider.
 Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
 Arsenic: Yyour drinking water currently meets EPA's standard for arsenic.
 EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
 Copper: Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.
 Lead: Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink water with excess lead over many years could develop kidney problems or high blood pressure.
-Manganese: Manganese is known to occur naturally in well water due to the type of rock a well may Water Use Efficiency Definitions Authorized Consumption (AC): volume of water used by consumers as shown through meter readings, fire-fighting, system flushing, tank cleaning and street cleaning.
+Manganese: Manganese is known to occur naturally Water Use Efficiency Definitions Authorized Consumption (AC): volume of water used by consumers as shown through meter readings, fire-fighting, system flushing, tank cleaning and street cleaning.
 Average Daily Demand (ADD): average volume of water a typical single family home uses each day.
-Distribution System Leakage (DSL): water lost from the system through leaking pipes, illegal water use, malfunctioning meters or meter reading errors.
-The volume difference of total water produced and authorized consumption (TP-AC).
-Percent DSL=[(TP-AC)/TP]x100% Total Water Produced (TP): volume of water pumped from a well, diverted from a surface water or purchased from another system.
-More information regard regarding this rating can be
+Distribution System Leakage (DSL): water lost from the system through leaking pipes, illegal water use, Progress of Meeting Goals Production: